Abbasid revolution: Buildup

 Beginning around 719, Hashimiyya missions began to seek adherents in Khurasan.
 Their campaign was framed as one of proselytism.
 They sought support for "a member of the House of the Prophet who shall be pleasing to everyone", without making explicit mention of the Abbasids.
 These missions met with success both among Arabs and non-Arabs, although the latter may have played a particularly important role in the growth of the movement.
-A number of Shi'ite rebellions – by Kaysanites, Hashimiyya and mainstream Shi'ites – took place in the final years of Umayyad rule, just around the same time that tempers were flaring among the Syrian contingents of the Umayyad army regarding alliances and wrongdoings during the Second and Third Fitna.
+A number of Shi'ite rebellions – by Kaysanites, Hashimiyya and mainstream Shi'ites – took place in the final years of Umayyad rule, just around the same time that tempers were flaring among the Syrian contingents of the Umayyad army regarding alliances and wrongdoings during the Third Fitna.

 At this time Kufa was the center for the opposition to Umayyad rule, particularly Ali's supporters and Shias.
-In 741–42 Abu Muslim made his first contact with Abbasid agents there, and eventually he was introduced to the head of Abbasids, Imam Ibrahim, in Mecca.
+In 741–42 Abu Muslim made his first contact with Abbasid agents there, and eventually he was introduced to the head of Abbasids, Ibrahim al-Imam, in Mecca.
 Around 746, Abu Muslim assumed leadership of the Hashimiyya in Khurasan.
 Unlike the Alid revolts which were open and straightforward about their demands, the Abbasids along with the Hashimite allies slowly built up an underground resistance movement to Umayyad rule.
 Secret networks were used to build a power base of support in the eastern Muslim lands to ensure the revolution's success.
-This buildup not only took place right on the heels of the Zaydi Revolt in Iraq, but also concurrently with the Berber Revolt in Iberia and Maghreb, the Ibadi rebellion in Yemen and Hijaz, and the Third Fitna in the Levant, with the revolt of al-Harith ibn Surayj in Khurasan and Central Asia occurring concurrently with the revolution itself.
-The Abbasids spent their preparation time watching as the Umayyad Empire was besieged from within itself in all four cardinal directions, and School of Oriental and African Studies Professor Emeritus G. R. Hawting has asserted that even if the Umayyad rulers had been aware of the Abbasids' preparations, it would not have been possible to mobilize against them.
+This buildup not only took place right on the heels of the Zaydi Revolt in Iraq, but also concurrently with the Berber Revolt in Iberia and Maghreb, the Ibadi revolt in Yemen and Hejaz, and the Third Fitna in the Levant, with the revolt of al-Harith ibn Surayj in Khorasan and Central Asia occurring concurrently with the revolution itself.
+The Abbasids spent their preparation time watching as the Umayyad Empire was besieged from within itself in all four cardinal directions, and G. R. Hawting has asserted that even if the Umayyad rulers had been aware of the Abbasids' preparations, it would not have been possible to mobilize against them.